Sigitas Geda: Biography

-Education and career

 Geda studied history and philology at Vilnius University.
 His collection Pėdos (Footprints) was published in 1966.
 He was also a leading figure in the Movement for the Support of Perestroika or Sąjūdis.
 For a time Geda withdrew from public life in the independent Lithuania because of his dislike of corruption and infighting.

 Geda's poetry has been translated into English by Kerry Shawn Keys.